therealsamf/gamelift/README.md

 There is a [project](https://github.com/dplusic/GameLift-Nodejs-ServerSDK) that accomplishes the same goal that this one does.
 It is written in TypeScript and shares many similarities.

-However it relies on a handwritten [.proto](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec) file which did not contain the level of control and documentation that I preferred.
+However, it relies on a handwritten [.proto](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec) file which did not contain the level of control and documentation that I preferred.

-It also is a closer emulation of the original SDK from C++/C# whereas with this library I took liberties with making the code more like a native TypeScript/JavaScript project.
+It also is a closer emulation of the original SDK from C++/C# whereas with this library I took liberties in making the code more like a native TypeScript/JavaScript project.

-Finally, this project is heavily documented and doesn't rely solely on AWS's docs.
+This project is also heavily documented and doesn't rely solely on AWS's docs.

 ## Contributing